 What AppDeploy does

-From prompt to live URL
+From prompt to a live, tested app

 The workflow is intentionally simple:

-- 1. Describe the app you want in an AI chat.
+- Describe the app you want in an AI chat.

 No prior deployment knowledge is required.
 There are no configuration screens to get through, no need to decide on infrastructure details, and no need to leave the chat.

-How AppDeploy connects to AI chat tools
+How AppDeploy connects to AI chat apps

 AppDeploy connects to AI chat environments via MCP and returns a live app URL.

-What AppDeploy handles automatically
+What AppDeploy handles for you

-Runtime
+Runtime and delivery

 - Environment configuration